With Fox’s Maria Bartiromo as his first post-election interviewer, Trump found a sympathetic ear and few questions

 The host nodded agreeably throughout the conversation, saying “right” after the president relayed a claim about “cheating” in Pennsylvania’s elections, particularly in the Philadelphia area, claiming that “you have to allow five points for cheating.”

-Bartiromo did not ask for proof when Trump declared, decisively, “This election was a total fraud.”
+Bartiromo did not ask for proof when Trump declared, decisively: “This election was a total fraud.”
 At another point, Trump said, “We won the election easily.”

 The president praised Bartiromo, whom he called “brave” for covering claims about election fraud, claiming that the media does not want to cover the story.